 But the monotony is broken by two vehicles that stand out like sore thumbs: a monstrous beige 2011 Jeep Wrangler the size of an SUV and an electric Willys MB military jeep silently humming its way, so quiet you would not notice it was already right beside you.

 It was a nostalgic sight.
 It seemed like time stood still as the 70-year old grandfathers marched shoulder-to-shoulder with their son and grandson.
 It was the past (vintage military jeeps) meeting both the present (Jeep Wrangler) and the future (electric MB) of the Jeep in the Philippines.

-They all came together during the recent Jeep Jamboree dubbed Season’s Jeepings organized by the Military Vehicles Collectors Club of the Philippines (MVCCP) and MD Juan Enterprises at the historic Fort Stotsenburg in Clark Air Base, Pampanga.
+They all came together during the recent Jeep Jamboree dubbed Seasona’s Jeepings organized by the Military Vehicles Collectors Club of the Philippines (MVCCP) and MD Juan Enterprises at the historic Fort Stotsenburg in Clark Air Base, Pampanga.

 Anyone who knows his jeep history knows that the vintage military jeep was the grandfather of all jeeps in the Philippines, from the autocalesa of old to the owner-type jeeps to the colorful PUJs of today, now more popularly known as the kings of the road.
 The jeep has come a long way as a vehicle, a durable brand and an enduring icon of the vehicle industry.

 Today, Filipinos have maintained their romance with the jeep as they know that the vintage military jeep was the workhorse of the US military during WW II.
 In fact, it is widely known that the jeep helped win the war for the Americans not only in the Philippines but in other countries as well.
 The jeep has come to symbolize outdoor freedom and exploration, blazing trails less travelled.